-A world-class atherosclerosis R&D company,
+A world-class atherosclerosis R&D company.

 Athera has a unique and in-depth understanding of the immunological components in atherosclerosis, the inflammatory process leading to cardiovascular disease (CVD).
-The lead product candidate, the fully human antibody PC-mAb, is in late preclinical development.
+The lead product candidate, the fully human antibody PC-mAb, is in clinical development.
 In addition, Athera has developed a biomarker and companion diagnostic CVDefine® kit.
 The biomarker, anti-PC, is linked to increased risk for cardiovascular disease and could in the future be used for identification of patients that benefit from Athera’s novel therapeutics.

 To enhance clinical success by properly selecting the target population, Athera has developed a proprietary companion diagnostic CVDefine® kit to identify patients with low anti-PC levels in need of receiving PC-mAb therapy.
 The kit is CE-approved.

 Athera is a biopharmaceutical company focused on developing targeted anti-inflammatory biological candidate drugs and companion diagnostics for the prevention and treatment of cardiovascular disease (“CVD”).
 The Company initiated its current program in 2005, harnessing breakthrough innovations made at the world-renowned Karolinska Institutet, Solna, Sweden.
 The company currently has a proprietary clinical development stage program, PC-mAb, supported by an approved proprietary companion diagnostic kit.
 Future development costs for the antibody therapy will be co-financed by the EU FP7 program, in the project CARDIMMUN.
 Athera is managed by a core team of senior professionals from the pharmaceutical and diagnostics industries in a semi-virtual organization.